Sailormoon10/calculator401K/README.md

 This Python script provides a simple 401k calculator to help users determine how much they need to save to reach their retirement goal by the end of the year.
 It takes into account the user's pay schedule and current contributions to provide personalized savings recommendations.

-## Output example for a Monthly pay period
+## Output example using monthly pay periods
 <img width="1440" alt="output 401" src="https://github.com/Sailormoon10/calculator401K/assets/68756541/5167643e-3af5-4484-8fea-c6f65aebb44f">